Jmc-arch/elia-governed-hybrid-architecture/docs/EL-ARCH.md

 If timeout is None, the value is retrieved from SM_CFG according to the active hardware profile (low: 12000ms, medium: 8000ms, high: 5000ms).
 - Returns a string or dictionary with confidence score if applicable.
 **Timeout Management by Caller**:
-Timeout is managed by the calling module (SM_DLG), not by EL_NNC itself.
+Timeout is managed by the calling module (SM_DLG), not by EL_CRN itself.
 Mechanism:
-- SM_DLG launches EL_NNC call in a dedicated thread via ThreadPoolExecutor
+- SM_DLG launches EL_CRN call in a dedicated thread via ThreadPoolExecutor
 - SM_DLG simultaneously starts a timer corresponding to the configured timeout (timeout configured according to SM_CFG profile)
-- If timer expires before EL_NNC return:
+- If timer expires before EL_CRN return:
 - SM_DLG cancels thread via future.cancel()
 - SM_DLG generates a structured TimeoutException
 - SM_DLG transmits exception to SM_LOG with full context
 - SM_DLG immediately switches to fallback symbolic processing
-- If EL_NNC returns before expiration: normal processing
+- If EL_CRN returns before expiration: normal processing

-Critical Guarantee: A complete EL_NNC blockage (GPU freeze, internal deadlock) never blocks SM_DLG.
+Critical Guarantee: A complete EL_CRN blockage (GPU freeze, internal deadlock) never blocks SM_DLG.
 Timeout is caller-side protection, independent of callee state.
 - Timeout applies to the entire processing chain (encoding, inference, decoding).
 Content of structured exception transmitted to SM_LOG: